SalvationDevelopment/Salvation-Development-Charter/roadmap/Bardon.md

 * Development for a mobile platform.

-* Graphical appearance of both the site and the current client at use.
+* Improving the graphical appearance of both the site and the current client at use.

 * Experimenting with different site management tactics and software like Joomla and Wordpress.